antublue/test-engine/README.md

 The Test Engine is a JUnit 5 based test engine that allows for parameterized testing at the test class level.

-## Why ?
+## Goals

+The goal of the Test Engine is for integration testing

-Currently, JUnit 5 does not support parameterized tests at the test class level
+Currently, JUnit 5 does not support parameterized tests at the test class level (common for integration testing)

 - https://github.com/junit-team/junit5/issues/878

 ## Latest Releases